 Dalry

-We want to make Dalry a more thriving place that is healthier, greener and safer for everyone.
+We are working to make Dalry a more thriving place that is healthier, greener and safer for everyone.

 Our ideas also include creating more pleasant spaces to spend time in the town centre, with trees, planting, public art and opportunities to rest.